MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 ## Bayesian Optimization

-The goal of any mathematical optimization function is the selection of the "best" element vis-à-vis some criterion known as the objective function from a number of available alternatives; the best element also known as the **optima** here can be either the one that minimizes the criterion or maximizes it.
+The goal of any mathematical optimization function is the selection of the "best" element vis-à-vis some criterion known as the objective function from a number of available alternatives; the best element also known as the **optima** here can be either the one that minimizes or maximizes the criterion.

 Mathematically, this can expressed as:

 $$ \arg \max_{x} f(x) $$

-or finding the value of $x$ that maximizes (or minimization is just the negative of maximization) the function, $f(x)$.
-The **goal** of the optimization i.e. whether we are minimizing or maximizing.
+i.e., finding the value of $x$ that maximizes (minimization is just maximizing the negative of the objective and therefore, can be used interchangeably) the function, $f(x)$.

-The way I understood this algorithm was through a [socratic approach](https://en.wikipedia.org/wiki/Socratic_method) and here are the questions I had when I first started that I gradually answered:
+The way I understood this algorithm was through a [socratic approach](https://en.wikipedia.org/wiki/Socratic_method) and here are the questions I had when I first started diving into this topic that I gradually answered:

-### What is Bayesian Optimization And Why Use It?
+### Why Use Bayesian Optimization?

-Bayesian Optimization is an iterative optimization algorithm used to find the most optimal element like any other optimization algorithm however, where it shines in comparison to others is when the criterion or objective function is a black box function.
+__Bayesian Optimization__ is an iterative optimization algorithm used to find the most optimal element like any other optimization algorithm however, where it shines in comparison to others is when the criterion or objective function is a black box function.
 A black box function indicates the prospect of a lack of an analytic expression or known mathematical formula for the objective function and/or details about other properties for example, knowing if the derivative exists for the function so as to make use of other optimization techniques such as [Stochastic Gradient Descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent).

 To contrast with 2 other popular optimization techniques namely, **Grid Search Optimization** and **Random Search Optimization** whose intractability and efficiency, respectively come into question, Bayesian Optimization uses information from previous iterations to get to the optima in a more computational efficient and directed based on the data.